People with disabilities are sexual beings.

 They want friendships and relationships as much as anyone else.
 Unfortunately, there is a lack of appropriate education out there to support safe and healthy relationships.

 People with intellectual disabilities are 7 times more likely to be sexually assaulted than those without..
 We need to change this.
 Let’s lower that statistic together by supporting the sexual health for this population through conversations, education, and awareness.

-This website is a place for parents, support staff, and self-advocates to find tips, tools, and resources to support the sexual health for people with disabilities.
+This website is a place for parents, support staff, and self-advocates to find tips, tools, and resources to support the sexual health of people with disabilities.

 What can we do about this?